 Circadian Rhythm Sleep Disorders Treatments

-Northwestern Medicine offers a variety of treatments are available for individuals suffering from a circadian rhythm sleep disorder.
+Northwestern Medicine offers a variety of treatments that are available for individuals suffering from a circadian rhythm sleep disorder.
 Your physician may recommend:

 - Lifestyle changes: Your physician may recommend modifying your exposure to daylight, making changes to your daily routine and strategically scheduling naps.